 with Anne Walter

 Enrollment limit for the class: 15 students.
-Registration closes February 26 or when full.
+Registration closes when full.

 Seeking to be a bridge-builder between cultures, religious traditions and communities, Anne Walter has served in interfaith, social justice and peace-focused ministry for 30 years.
 As a student of His Holiness the Dalai Lama, she was honored to serve as the Chair of Engaging Compassion, His Holiness’ multi-day visit to Louisville in 2013.
 Anne is the Director of Drepung Gomang Center for Engaging Compassion and is a Certified Teacher of Compassion Cultivation Training© (CCT) of the Compassion InstituteTM and Stanford University.